 For any business to grow confidently and have a good market reputation, an adequate amount of cash and liquidity is critical.
 Therefore, businesses raise funds by equity or debt financing.
 Financial managers take decisions on maintaining a healthy balance between debt and equity to ensure that the company’s financial health is not impacted.

 Smart fund allocation is as critical to a business’s financial health as fund-raising itself.
 The funds that a company has must be allocated in the best way possible after due diligence on:

 - Whether the assets are short-term or long-term before spending on them

 - Mode of fundraising

 Unless it is a social organization, earning more profits would be among any business’s primary goals.
 The profits a company makes determine its financial health and future growth.
 Therefore, adequate usage of the money generated as profit is needed.
 Whether they have to be ploughed back to acquire assets and expand coverage, or to be spent on marketing, acquiring other businesses or invested to act as a buffer resource, all these considerations are made by financial leaders.

 Understanding Capital Markets

-A company’s shares are publicly traded on stock exchanges, and the transactions as well as the change in a listed company’s market capital is a constant phenomenon.
+A company’s shares are publicly traded on stock exchanges, and the transactions as well as the change in a listed company’s market capitalization is a constant phenomenon.
 Good financial managers have to be well-versed with the capital market dynamics, and the risks associated.
-Whether dividends are to be given to the shareholders when business generates profits or reinvested into the business, is one of the crucial decisions that can impact shareholders’ sentiments and company’s goodwill.
+Whether dividends are to be given to the shareholders when the business generates profits or is reinvested into the business, is one of the crucial decisions that can impact shareholders’ sentiments and the company’s goodwill.